 - Common Problems

-- More How to Fax Resources
+- More How Fax Resources

-- A document to fax with
+- A working fax machine

 In order to use your machine, you’ll need to make sure it’s properly set up and configured.

-The first thing to do is to plug the machine into the electrical socket in the wall as well as the phone line.
+Next, plug the machine into the electrical socket in the wall as well as the phone line.

 It is important to note that fax machines need a phone line to send their signal – you cannot use an Ethernet or broadband internet connection to send or receive faxes.
 As fax technology works over a phone line, and requires a phone number to dial out, there is no way to dial out through an internet connection.